 We will not breathe a sigh of relief until we have one pest-free year.
 So far, so good.
 Any additional assistance is most appreciated.
 Also, is it safe to put whole cloves in the pockets of clothes?
 Is is truly safe to use lavender to repel moths?
 We've read that moths like herbs, spices and plants, too.

 By Red Neck (Guest Post)10/22/2008

 An idea - make an insecticidal bait by mixing flour and borax and leaving it in an open container in the pantry.
 The moths will go first for the easy to get at stuff, eat it, be poisoned and die.
 Mark it WELL so that nobody will use it as food by mistake.

 Thrifty Fun has been around so long that many of our pages have been reset several times.
 Archives are older versions of the page and the feedback that was provided then.

-How on earth do I rid my cupboards of kitchen moths?
-I live in a rather humid climate and in summer we have no AC and so flies, moths, and critters find their way into my house, as well as others.
-I do not like using harsh chemicals, like Raid and those aerosol things as they are highly toxic.
-Are there home tips for this?
-I know yes, I clean the place often, it has nothing to do with that.
-It is the climate and the humidity.
-Also silverfish, the little buggers keep coming back, I have even replaced all carpets and put in Pergo flooring, yet I have still spotted a few.
-Help.
+How on earth do I rid my cupboards of Kitchen moth, I live in a rather humid climate and in summer we have NO AC and so flies, moths and critters find their way in my house as well as others.
+I do not like using harsh chemicals like Raid and those aresol things as they are highly toxic, are there home tips for this?

 Does anyone have a tried and true, natural form of pest control for pantry moths (other than pheromone traps and storing everything below 50 degrees)?